neondatabase/website/content/docs/manage/branches.md

 ## Set a branch as primary

 Each Neon project is created with a primary branch called `main`, but you can designate any branch as your project's primary branch.
 The benefit of the primary branch is that the compute endpoint associated with the primary branch remains accessible if you exceed project limits, ensuring uninterrupted access to data on the primary branch.
-For more information, see [Branch types](#branch-types).
+For more information, see [Primary branch](#primary-branch).

 To set a branch as the primary branch: